0x-r4bbit/pascalprecht.github.io/content/posts/writing-an-ebook.md

 ---
-title: "How I've written and published an ebook in just two months"
+title: "How I wrote and published an ebook in just two months"
 date: "2020-02-21"
 template: "post"
 draft: false